The Last Soldier Project

-Updated Tippecanoe, Johnson, Monroe, and Boone county with new Last Soldiers and added Parke, Wabash, and Jasper County Last Soldiers on November 10, 2018.
+Updated Tippecanoe, Johnson, Monroe, and Boone county with new Last Soldiers and added La Grange, Parke, Jasper, Tipton, and Wabash County Last Soldiers on January 30, 2019.

 Last Soldiers are also included on the Indiana Civil War Monuments, Markers, and Sites Google Map, and are indicated by the Gold Headstone icons:

 Last Soldiers of Indiana (if known) – Listed by County

 Click on links, if available, to view additional information

 If blank, then no Last Soldier is known for that County